tanishiking/jpp/README.md

 # jpp [![Build Status](https://travis-ci.org/tanishiking/jpp.svg?branch=master)](https://travis-ci.org/tanishiking/jpp)
-JSON Prettier Printer that occupies a minimal number of lines while pretty-printing given JSON, using [prettier](https://github.com/tanishiking/prettier) which is Go implementation of [Wadler's "A Prettier Printer"](http://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf).
+JSON Prettier Printer that occupies a minimal number of lines while pretty-printing given JSON, using [prettier](https://github.com/tanishiking/prettier) which is Go implementation of ["Wadler's "A Prettier Printer"](http://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf).

 `jpp` is quite useful when we want to pretty print the JSON whose each node has a lot of children scalar values.